perlindstroem/portfolio/README.md

 * uses mailjet api to send emails from contact form
 * uses sunrise-sunset api to get times for sunrise/sunset in order to determine theme
+  * global variable for light/dark theme can be set manually trough vue-dev-tools (vuex store)
 * hosted on [heroku](https://per-portfolio.herokuapp.com/)

 ## Build Setup